Answering All Your Accident Injury Law Questions

 - Present and future disability

 Even when those factors are considered, there are significant variations in the value of a personal injury claim based on the amount of insurance involved or the assets of the defendant, any partial fault on the part of the injured person, the victim's willingness/ability to invest a long period of time in litigating the claim versus the need for a relatively quick settlement, and more.

-Assessing the value of your personal injury case isn’t an exact science, and your personal injury attorney won’t be able to give you a definite value upfront.
-However, an experienced personal injury lawyer will know how to weigh the various factors to give you an overall picture of the strengths and weaknesses of your case.
+Assessing the value of your personal injury case isn't an exact science, and your attorney won't be able to give you a definite value upfront.
+However, an experienced lawyer will know how to weigh the various factors to give you an overall picture of the strengths and weaknesses of your case.

 What should I do if I'm hurt in an accident?